[The Space You Take] Chapt. 1: Something Always Breaking Us In Two, Part 1

 I closed my eyes against those words, tried hard to shut them out.
 How do I tell you that you’re wrong.
 It was the same question I had been grappling with since I first left him the beginning of that November.
 How do you tell someone you love that they don’t know what they’re talking about, that they’ll actually be much better off without you in the long run?
 That someday he’ll look back and wonder why he had ever thought that, had ever even felt that way, had wasted so much of his life on someone who was never even right for him from the start.

-After that, the calls had slowly started tapering off.
-He had called earlier that week, and, not wanting him to think I was just blowing him off, I had called him back the night before last, explaining that I was sick and it hurt too much to really talk.
+After that, the calls started to slowly taper off.
+He had called earlier that week, and, not wanting him to think I was simply blowing him off, I called him back the night before last, explaining that I was sick and it still hurt too much to talk.

 “It’s okay,” he said.
 “Just feel better, we can talk later.”

-I told him I would call him again when I was feeling back to normal...but I think we both knew it was just another one in the long list of lies I kept wanting to tell him.
+I told him I would call again when I was feeling back to normal...but I think we both knew it was just another one in the long list of lies I kept wanting to tell him.